 Winnie Yamashita Rolindrawan received her Bachelor of Laws in economic law from the University of Indonesia in 2002.
 In 2007, she earned her Master of Science from the Faculty of Social and Political Sciences at the same university, majoring in communications management.
 In 2016, Winnie received her Master of Laws (LL.M.) from the University of California, Berkeley, School of Law, where she also earned a Business Law Certificate from the Berkeley Center for Law and Business.

-Winnie joined SSEK in 2007 and has represented major domestic firms and multinational companies in a variety of transactions.
-She has worked on numerous projects involving M&A, financial services and fintech, data privacy, pharmaceuticals and healthcare, corporate and commercial matters, foreign investment, e-commerce, and real estate and property (particularly hotels).
+Winnie joined SSEK in 2007 and represents major domestic firms and multinational companies in a variety of transactions.
+She has worked on numerous projects involving M&A, financial services and fintech, data privacy/protection, pharmaceuticals and healthcare, corporate and commercial matters, foreign investment, e-commerce, and real estate and property (particularly hotels).

 Her projects in the fintech sector include acting as Indonesian counsel to Didi Chuxing in the acquisition of a substantial stake in Grab Inc., a transaction valued at over US$1 billion, and acting as lead Indonesian counsel to Mastercard as the lead investor in the series B funding round of Digiasia, an Indonesian fintech startup.
 Winnie advises clients on all aspects of fintech and payment systems (including e-money, remittances, payment gateways and switching), from obtaining the relevant licenses to cross-border fintech M&A transactions and navigating complex regulatory, legal and commercial challenges to ensure compliance with the relevant fintech and payment system regulations of Indonesia’s Financial Services Authority (OJK) and Central Bank (Bank Indonesia).